NinaQuik/Mission-to-Mars/README.md

 # Mission-to-Mars

 ## Overview
-The mission of this exercise was to automate a web browser using Splinter and BeautifulSoup to perform a scrape of data from four different websites that contain information about Mars.
+The mission of this exercise was to automate a web browser using Splinter and BeautifulSoup to perform a scrape of data from four different Mars related websites.
 MongoDB is used to store the data, and finally Flask to create a web application to display the data.
 The goal is to create a mobile responsive website with Bootstrap 3 components that contains Mars facts and images.

 ## Tools
 - Python 3.7.11